 Although the general trend while charging is a major increase in speed over time, Link's speed while charging does not constantly increase.
 Link's swimming animation occurs in a cycle, and which frame he is at in the cycle will determine what speed he will get.
 As a result, Link's speed will drastically fluctuate depending on which frame in the swimming animation's cycle he is currently in.

 There are several ways to make superswims speed and distance more consistent in a speedrun.
 After releasing a superswim, you will lose two units of speed every frame.
 If you release too early, you will not have enough speed and will not travel far enough.
 If you charge for too long, you will not have enough air and will drown too soon.
 With this in mind, the optimal time to release a superswim for maximum distance is about two-thirds of the total charging time.
-However, even if releasing at two-thirds of the total charging time, you can still get bad speed and not travel far enough.
-Because of this, you should also look at Link's arms (or other indicators of his animation cycle like his head movement) before you release in order to ensure that you paused on a frame with good speed.
+However, even if releasing at around two-thirds of the total charging time, you can still get bad speed and not travel far enough.
+Because of this, you should start to map buffer when you see the second red flash on the air meter and look at Link's head or arms (or any other indicators of his animation cycle) in order to ensure that you will release on a frame with good speed.

-The following table illustrates common frames in Link's swimming animation and the relative speed attained if pausing on similar frames:
+The following table illustrates common frames in Link's swimming animation and the relative speed attained if pausing on these frames when beginning to buffer at the second red flash:

 |Image of Frame|